-As reported in PWP’s article on June 4, the monsoon season in 2021 is largely expected to be normal due to neutral ENSO conditions in the Pacific Ocean.
-However, on smaller scale, it can behave erratic owing to the temperature fluctuation in the North Indian ocean which could lead to frequent heavy downpours in isolated areas.
-Hence, when we were posed a question on June 15 specifically about Karachi in the comments section.
+As reported in PWP’s article on June 4, the monsoon season in 2021 was largely expected to be normal due to neutral ENSO conditions in the Pacific Ocean.
+On a smaller scale, it can behave erratically owing to the temperature fluctuation in the North Indian ocean which could lead to frequent heavy downpours in isolated areas.
+Hence, when we have posted a question on June 15 specifically about Karachi in the comments section.
 We stated, “…the sea and atmospheric conditions are neutral this year but we are observing that the Indian west coast trough is extending towards the Sindh coast hence possibly normal to few above normal events cannot be ruled out.”

-Now that is the weather prediction from PWP and before the audience wanders here and there, lets come back to the Red-wattled lapwing because the article is about the bird!
+Before the audience wanders here and there, let’s come back to the Red-wattled lapwing because the article is about the bird!

 Observing the Behaviour of Red-Wattled lapwing

 We were eager to make Red-wattled lapwing the “Veery thrush of Karachi”.
 In line with studies of this nature, data is significant.
 PWP’s data is mainly derived from our examination of the bird in the past and Karachi’s monsoon pattern in 2010, 2017 and 2019, 2020.
 In all of these years, above-normal monsoon rains were recorded this led to our hypothesis and research question.